 - If you made 6 orders within 200 days for the value of 6000 €/$/£, then you’ll receive a 12% discount coupon.

 9. Student Reduction Program

-If you planned to use 3D printing for a student project, you can save 20% on your order by sending us an email at email@example.com and attach a copy of your student ID in the body with ‘Student Discount’ as the subject.
+If you planned to use 3D printing for a student project, you can save 20% on your order by sending us a copy of your valid student ID via the contact form

 You will shortly receive your exclusive 20% discount on Sculpteo.com!

 To learn more about it, check out this blog article.